ulkaf/NoSQL-Database/README.md

-# NoSQL-Database
+# NoSQL Database
+Four plant store applications using different NoSql databases:
+ - MongoDB
+ - Redis
+ - Cassandra
+ - Kafka

- No SQL Database applications in Spring Boot with docker
+ All applications were implemented in Java using Spring, Spring Boot and Docker.